xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/global/hidden.md

     The attribute options(s) should be saved and added to the global attributes list:
     ![ga-hidden-4.png]({{site.baseurl}}/attachments/ref_4bmoAAzp/ga-hidden-4.png)

-Hidden attributes like any other global attributes are assigned to products automatically right after they were created.
-However, for the hidden attributes to become available for internal products management a store admin must configure hidden attribute options for existing products in the store.
+Hidden attributes like any other global attributes are assigned to products automatically right after they have been created.
+However, for the hidden attributes to become available for internal products management a store admin must assign and configure hidden attribute options for existing products in the store.

 ## Assigning Hidden Attributes to Products

-Once hidden attributes have been created via the **Classes & Attributes** section of the store Admin area it's necessary to assing the hidden attribute options for existing products in the store.
+Once hidden attributes have been created via the **Classes & Attributes** section of the store Admin area it's necessary to assing the hidden attribute options to existing products in the store.

 Unlike other product attributes hidden attribute options can be assigned either on a per-product basis using a product details page or for a group of products or all products in the store using the {% link "Bulk Editing" ref_1kSYmXQn %} feature.